-A. General: AAHA has implemented a new online background screening program in partnership with Verified Volunteers and the Atlantic District.
-Beginning with the playing season (including Spring and Summer) all coaches (head and assistants), officials, managers and other individuals who have routine access to children (anyone under the age of majority) must consent to be screened through Verified Volunteers and complete the Verified Volunteers screening process.
+A. General: AAHA has an online background screening program in partnership with Verified Volunteers .
+Prior to coaching or volunteering (including Spring and Summer) all coaches (head and assistants), officials, managers, locker room monitors and other individuals who have routine access to children (anyone under the age of majority) must consent to be screened through Verified Volunteers and complete the Verified Volunteers screening process.
 Further, it is AAHA’s policy that all member associations affiliated with AAHA adopt this Screening Policy as a condition of their affiliation.

-B. Deadlines: All individuals required to be screened must complete the Verified Volunteers screening process by October 30 of the current playing season.
-Any individual who begins an activity after the applicable playing season deadline that would require the individual to be subject to the AAHA Screening Policy must complete the screening process within thirty (30) days after beginning such activity.
+B. Deadlines: All individuals required to be screened must complete the Verified Volunteers screening process before participating as a coach or other required individual (see below).
 Per USA Hockey SafeSport program, the individuals listed below are required to be screened and must be 18 years old or over:

 - Members of the Affiliate Board of Directors